AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/review_module_guide.rst

     Results will still be saved as anisotropic images.
 If you wish to resize your images, see the :doc:`utils_module_guide`

 * CSV file name :
-    You can then provide a model name, which will be used to name the csv file recording the status of each slice.
+    You can then provide a review name, which will be used to name the csv file recording the status of each slice.
     If a corresponding csv file exists already, it will be used.
 If not, a new one will be created.
     If you choose to create a new dataset, a new csv will always be created, with a trailing number if several copies of it already exists.